224apps/Udagram-Serverless/README.md

-# How to get the Application up and Running?!
+# How to get the Application up and Running?
 ## Backend
 To deploy an application run the following commands: